Expensify/App/README.md

 In that case, if you'd like to eg. remove `Pods`, you need to do it in `Mobile-Expensify/iOS`.
 The same rule applies to Android builds - if you'd like to delete `.cxx`, `build` or `.gradle` directories, you need to go to `Mobile-Expensify/android` first.

+Additionally, If you'd like to open the HybridApp project in Android Studio or XCode, you **must choose a workspace located in the `Mobile-Expensify`** directory:

+- Android: `./Mobile-Expensify/Android`
+- iOS: `./Mobile-Expensify/iOS/Expensify.xcworkspace`

 ### Updating the Mobile-Expensify submodule

 `Mobile-Expensify` directory is a git submodule.
 It means, that it points to a specific commit on the `Mobile-Expensify` repository.
 If you'd like to download the most recent changes from `main`, please use the following command: